 - The "Set it and Forget it" Mentality: An inventory is a living document.
 Life events like marriage, divorce, or the birth of a child should trigger an immediate update.
 At the very least, review your list every tax season.

 - Misclassifying Probate vs. Non-Probate Assets: Many people list their joint bank accounts as probate assets.
-In reality, accounts with "Rights of Survivorship" or designated beneficiaries transfer automatically.
-For more information on these distinctions, see our article on Accessing Deceased Bank Accounts.
+In reality, accounts with "Rights of Survivorship" or designated beneficiaries transfer automatically and stay outside the probate process.

 - Ignoring Small Liabilities: It's easy to remember the mortgage, but forgetting to list a private loan from a family member or a niche subscription can lead to legal disputes later on.

 - Over-reliance on POD (Pay on Death) Accounts: While POD accounts are great for bypassing probate, if you put all your cash into POD accounts, your estate may not have the liquidity needed to pay for funeral expenses or final taxes.
-(See our Funeral Expense Tracking guide for budgeting tips).
+Leave enough accessible funds in the estate to cover these immediate costs.

 - Using Purchase Price instead of FMV: Heirs receive a "Step-up in Basis" to the fair market value at the time of death.
 If your inventory lists the 1980 purchase price of your home instead of its 2025 value, your heirs might end up paying unnecessary capital gains taxes.